rangertaha/langorithms/docs/javascript/language.rst

 Functions
 ---------

-Functions are special types of objects.
+Functions are special types of first class objects.
 They can have primitives, objects, functions, an optional name and code that is invoked with **()**.
 However, anonymous functions dont' have a names.
 Functions attrabutes:

 * objects